A holistic understanding of immigration and the employees it impacts is key for HR teams

 It’s a necessity in today’s talent environment

-Many companies are now finding visa sponsorship a necessary in order to fill talent pipelines.
+Many companies are now finding visa sponsorship a necessity in order to fill talent pipelines.
 Why?
 Technological transformation and automation have changed employer needs, eliminating certain low-skilled positions while increasing the demand for technical skills that are harder to find in the domestic talent pool.
 The U.S. is also in the midst of an extremely tight labor market, with a current unemployment rate of just 3.7 percent.

 These twin challenges have made global talent an imperative for companies who want to prepare their organizations for the future.
 The cost-per-hire may go up as a result of sponsoring talent, but companies are finding that it’s worth the investment in order to efficiently and effectively fill roles.